sthapa15/sthapa15.github.io/_posts/projects/2015-07-04-popular-movies.md

 Features
 ------------------
 + Display/discover movies sorted by most popular, highest rated, or favorites
-+ Add movie to favorites/Remove from favorites
++ Add movie to favorites/Remove from favorites by tapping a button (star)
-+ View favorite movies even when offline
++ View favorite movies even when offline (favorited movies are maintained locally and does not require an API request)
 + View details of each displayed movie: rating, release date, overview, reviews
 + Watch movie trailer from available trailers
 + Send trailer link to friends